-In our baseline specification for equation 8, which includes a time trend as the only additional covariate, the coefficient estimate for γ_1 is -0.42 (with a t value of 9.9) when we define the low-skilled group to be workers with a high school education or less; and it is -0.18 (with a t value of 8.0) when we define the low-skilled group to be workers with strictly less than a high school education.
-Consistent with the theory underlying equation 8, increases in the relative supply of skilled labor drive down the wage premium for skill.
-These estimates change little when we expand the period from 1963 to 2015 or include the following additional covariates: a quadratic time trend, the aggregate unemployment rate, and the log real
+In our baseline specification for (8), which includes a time trend as the only additional covariate, the coefficient estimate for γ_1 is -0.42 (t-value 9.9) when we define the low-skill group to be high-school-and-less workers and -0.18 (t-value of 8.0) when we define the low-skill group to be less-than-high-school workers.
+Consistent with the theory underlying equation (8), increases in the relative supply of skilled labor drive down the wage premium for skill.
+These estimates change little when we expand the time period from1963 to 2015 or include the following additional covariates: a quadratic time trend, the aggregate unemployment rate, and the log real federal minimum wage.40 The first coefficient-for the impact of relative labor supply on the college-high school wage gap-compares in value to estimates in Autor, Katz, and Kearney (2008) of -0.40 to -0.62, depending on the covariates included, for the period 1963 to 2005, suggesting that our coefficient estimates are at the low end of those obtained by previous empirical work.